-Winter’s first howling salvo lashes at the windows this month, ushering in the holiday cocktail season, and inside The Parlor, summer’s gin punches are long forgotten as the cocktail crowd turns to the caramel comforts of whiskey.
-Bar spoons click and spin as they stir amber drams with bitters and vermouth to make Manhattans and Ol’ Fashioneds (recipe here), welcome potions against the cold.
+Winter’s first howling salvo lashes at the windows this month, ushering in the holiday cocktail season.
+Inside The Parlor, summer’s gin punches are long forgotten as the cocktail crowd turns to the caramel comforts of whiskey.
+Bar spoons click and spin as they stir amber drams with bitters and vermouth to make Manhattans and Ol’ Fashioneds, welcome potions against the cold.
 Skewered cherries and chilled coupes suddenly freeze in mid-air as every head swivels to witness a fire on the bar.

 The arsonist is Joe Glashauser, the Parlor’s head barman, his formidable Norse beard and fast smile illuminated behind a blue cone of flame as he torches wood chips perched over a glass of maple syrup–infused bourbon.
 This is step two in the making of a Smoke Stack, one of the bar’s flashy signature drinks.
 “Nothing beats winter like your own personal fire,” he jokes, capping the flames with a pint glass to give the cocktail a quick bout of smoke infusion.